ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/wasting_state_exposure/index.rst

 .. todo::
-    - Beatrix will update the above to write the solution x in terms of the p and i3 or duration of MILD (cat3)
+    - Beatrix will update the above to incorporate a death state
+    - Beatrix will add a table of solutions that holds values for p1,p2,p3,p4
     - We also need the closed form graph theory solution

 .. _2.2.2: